CVM's Oskar Fischinger pages: The Lumigraph

 James, David.
 The Most Typical Avant-Garde: History and Geography of Minor Cinemas in Los Angeles.
 Berkeley: University of California Press, 2005.

 Keefer, Cindy.
 The Lumigraph: Dancing With Your Hands.
 An Interview with Barbara Fischinger, in Oskar Fischinger (1900-1967), Experiments in Cinematic Abstraction.
 Keefer, Cindy and J. Guldemond, eds.
-Amsterdam and Los Angeles: EYE Filmmuseum and Center for Visual Music, 2013.
+Amsterdam and Los Angeles: EYE Filmmuseum and Center for Visual Music, 2012.
 Distributed by Thames & Hudson.
+This interview is the most thorough account of the Lumigraph published to date.

 ---Jordan Belson, Cosmic Cinema and the San Francisco Museum of Art.
 SF MoMA Open Space, Blog post October 2010.